robertdebock/rpmbuild-action/README.md

 # RPMbuild action

-A GitHub action to build an RPM with just a .spec file and a few parameters.
+A GitHub action to build an RPM.

 ## Requirements